Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Discussion

 \subsection{Methodological considerations and limitations}

 We make multiple contributions to the literature on balancing weights.
 First, our estimation procedure accounts for mean-zero random noise in our covariates that is uncorrelated with the outcome errors.
 We modify the SBW constraint set to balance on a linear approximation to the true covariate values, applying the idea of regression calibration from the measurement error literature to the context of balancing weights.
 Our results illustrate the benefits of this procedure: using observed pre-treatment outcomes generated by an unknown data generating mechanism, Table~\ref{tab:pretxpred} demonstrates that our proposed estimators have better predictive performance when balancing on the adjusted covariates.
-This finding is consistent with concerns about overfitting to noisy covariate measurements and subsequent regression-to-the-mean.\footnote{See also \cite{daw2018matching}, who discuss this phenomenon in more detail in the context of difference-in-differences designs.}
+This finding is consistent with concerns about overfitting to noisy covariate measurements and subsequent regression-to-the-mean.